Dhule district: History

 Nasir decided that he would make Asirgad his own capital upon seizing it.
 He wrote to Asa complaining that he was in great problems as the chiefs of Baglana, Antur, and Kherla were rising against him; of those, two had gathered large forces.
 Laling, too close to enemy territories was not a safe retreat, and he requested Asa to give his family a safe retreat.
 Asa ordered suitable apartments to be filled up for Nasir's women.
 Shortly after that women were brought into Asirgad and were visited by Asa's wife and daughters.
 The next day another of 200 groups arrived reportedly occupied by Nasir's family.
 Asa along with his son went to receive them, but the groups were full of armed soldiers who leaped up and murdered Asa and his sons.
 Nasir returned from his camp at Laling to the Asirgad fort.
 Shortly after this a disciple of Shaikh Zain Uddin, the tutelary saint of the family came to congratulate Nasir on his success.
 On his advice, Nasir built two cities on the bank of Tapi: Zainabad on the east bank and Burhanpur on the west bank.
 The latter became the capital of the Farooqi dynasty.
 In 1917 Nasir defected to his younger brother Iftikar.

-Dhule :- Capital of West Khandesh Suba in 1400s to 1700s under Maharao Jadhavrao & Rao Shinde's of Dhanur.

 1400s to 1700s Shinde's became Khandesh.
 Who came from Amirgarh (Present in Rajasthan) as Rao of West Khandesh in and 14th century.
 In past they are Rai Amirgarh and ancestors of Sindh's Royal Family.
 They control Khandesh from Laling fort, Songir Fort and Dhanur & Dhule Towns.
 In 1600s Jadhavrao lost ruling power against Mughal but after some time later Rao Shinde recaptured Khandesh with the help of Maratha Empire.
 In end of 1600s they came under Maratha Empire led by Chhatrapati Sambhaji and after some year later they lost the Administrative and Ruler power against Mughal Empire led by Aurangzeb in war.

 On 6 January 1601 Khandesh came under the Akbar regime.
 Khandesh was named by Akbar a Dandes after his son Daniyal.
 In 1634 Khandesh was made into a suba.
 On 3 June 1818, the Peshwa surrendered himself before the British and Khandesh came under British rule.
 It was part of the Khandesh district until the district was divided in 1906.